Best Gaming PC Builds Under $1500 in 2026

 The GPU Situation in 2026: What You Need to Know First

 The GPU you choose defines your entire build.
-Here is where the market stands right now:
+Here is where the market stands right now (March 2026):

 The verdict for this budget: The RTX 5070 is the headline GPU for a $1,500 build.
-The RTX 5070 averages 90–130 FPS at 1440p high settings in most AAA games, and in competitive titles like Fortnite and Apex Legends, expect 140–200+ FPS.
-The AMD RX 9070 is also worth considering — it offers 16GB VRAM vs the 5070’s 12GB, which is increasingly important in 2026.
+It averages 90–130 FPS at 1440p high settings in most AAA games, and in competitive titles like Fortnite and Apex Legends, expect 140–200+ FPS.
+The AMD RX 9070 is also worth considering — it offers 16GB VRAM vs the RTX 5070’s 12GB, and according to independent testing, the RX 9070 often edges the RTX 5070 in native raster performance — though not in every title, and at March 2026 pricing, the gap between them is narrower than at launch.

 🏆 Best DIY Build Under $1,500: The 2026 1440p Powerhouse